Teaching Facilities & Lab Highlights

 The Department has excellent undergraduate teaching laboratories and is also fortunate to have the people, including a full-time technician, and financial resources to maintain and improve these laboratories.

-The Engineering Library (EB 1515) in the main engineering building houses a variety of useful journals, texts and references works to support the undergraduate program.
-Several large study rooms are available for student project group meetings as well as individual study carrels, most of them equipped with outlets for student computers and calculators.
-In addition, the Division of Engineering Computing Services (DECS, EB 1338)) plans, installs and maintains the undergraduate computing resources for the College of Engineering.
+The Main Library, easily accessible remotely or in person, houses a variety of useful journals, texts and references to support the undergraduate program.
+The Division of Engineering Computing Services (DECS, EB 1338) plans, installs and maintains the undergraduate computing resources for the College of Engineering.

 Descriptions of Individual Laboratories